-Immediately prior to the start of the measurement, prepare the E-PERM[®] by measuring the initial voltage (IV) of the electrets, and then loading them securely into S Chambers.
-Unscrew the top of the S Chamber, so that the electret ion chamber is in the "ON" position.

-Lay the large measurement jar horizontally on its side.
+- Immediately prior to the start of the measurement, prepare the E-PERM® by measuring the initial voltage (IV) of the electrets, and then loading them securely into S Chambers.
+Unscrew the top of the S Chamber, so that the electret ion chamber is in the "ON" position. - Lay the large measurement jar horizontally on its side.
 Make sure the measurement jar's lid, sealing collar, and a screwdriver are nearby.

-Valid E-PERM[®] configurations for radon in water analyses are either SST (short-term electret in S Chamber) or SLT (long-term electret in S Chamber).
+Valid E-PERM® configurations for radon in water analyses are either SST (short-term electret in S Chamber) or SLT (long-term electret in S Chamber).

-While the measurement jar remains in a horizontal

-position, gently open the cap of the sample vial (with the water sample that was collected in the previous section).
-Insert the open bottle all the way to the bottom of the jar into the clip (see Position 1 on the Measurement Diagram).

-Hang the open E-PERM[®] onto the hook located on the inside of the cap of the measurement jar, and then screw the cap onto the jar.
+- While the measurement jar remains in a horizontal position, gently open the cap of the sample vial (with the water sample that was collected in the previous section).
+Insert the open bottle all the way to the bottom of the jar (as shown in Position 1 on the Measurement Diagram). - Hang the open E-PERM® onto the hook located on the inside of the cap of the measurement jar, and then screw the cap onto the jar.
 Carefully bring the measurement jar to the vertical position, which will allow the water in the sampling vial to spill to the bottom of the measurement jar.
-It does not matter if some of the water remains in the sample vial (see Position 2).
-Quickly tighten the cap onto the large measurement jar to prevent any radon from leaking out.

-Install the rubber sealing collar around the cap with the smaller (and skinnier) portion of the collar flush with the white cap, and the thicker side closest to the glass measurement jar.
+It does not matter if some of the water remains in the sample vial (see Position 1).
+Quickly tighten the cap onto the large measurement jar to prevent any radon from leaking out. - Install the rubber sealing collar around the cap with the smaller (and skinnier) portion of the collar flush with the white cap, and the thicker side closest to the glass measurement jar.

 Tighten the clamp around the collar with a screwdriver, while keeping the measurement jar vertical (see Position 2 on the Measurement Diagram).
-Record the start date and time of the analysis period.

-Shake the jar very gently (move only the water; make sure not to fracture the sample vial against the measurement jar) to accelerate the release of radon into the measurement jar.
-Store the measurement jar in a vertical position where it will not be distured for the desired exposure period (usually 1-2 days).
-It is not recommended to use an exposure period of less than 24 hours.

-After the desired exposure period has passed, loosen the clamp and remove the collar.
-Unscrew the lid of the measurement jar and remove the E-PERM[®].

-Record the date and time of the removal, which represents the conclusion of the analysis period.
-Close the E-PERM[®], which will stop ionization from occuring inside the electret ion chamber.

-When ready to analyze the radon in water
+- Record the start date and time of the analysis period. - Shake the jar very gently (move only the water; make sure not to fracture the sample vial against the measurement jar) to accelerate the release of radon into the measurement jar.
+Store the measurement jar in a vertical position where it will not be disturbed for the desired exposure period (usually 1-2 days).
+It is not recommended to use an exposure period of less than 24 hours. - After the desired exposure period has passed, loosen the clamp and remove the collar.
+Unscrew the lid of the measurement jar and remove the E-PERM®. - Record the date and time of the removal, which represents the conclusion of the analysis period.
+Close the E-PERM®, which will stop ionization from occuring inside the electret ion chamber. - When ready to analyze the radon in water concentration, remove the electrets from the ion chambers, and record their final voltages.
+Using either the Radon in Water spreadsheet or the Radon Report Manager software, enter all the recorded variables collected throughout the sample acquisition and analysis periods in order to calculate the radon in water concentration. - Remove the sample vial and discard the water from both the measurement jar and the sample vial.

-Electrets whose final voltages are below 100 volts should be retired from service.

-concentration, remove the electrets from the ion

-chambers, and record their final voltages.
-Using either the Radon in Water spreadsheet or the Radon Report Manager software, enter all the recorded variables collected throughout the sample acquisition and analysis periods in order to calculate the radon in water concentration.

-Remove the sample vial and discard the water from both the measurement jar and the sample vial.
 Rinse with low-radon water and allow both the vial and measurement jar to dry.

-The E-PERM[®] can be reused for another measurement after waiting at least three hours to allow the radon progeny inside the electret ion chamber to decay.
+The E-PERM® can be reused for another measurement after waiting at least three hours to allow the radon progeny inside the electret ion chamber to decay.

 If the radon in water concentration was unusually high, rinse both the measurement jar and sample vial with municipal water (or water that has been boiled).